mitrakov/icards/README.md

-# icards
+# iCards

-iCards Flutter app
+Flutter project for iOS.